angular/protractor/CONTRIBUTING.md

 Any questions posted to Protractor's Github Issues will be closed with this note:

-Please direct general support questions like this one to an appropriate support channel, https://github.com/angular/protractor/blob/master/CONTRIBUTING.md#questions
+Please direct general support questions like this one to an appropriate support channel, see https://github.com/angular/protractor/blob/master/CONTRIBUTING.md#questions

 Thank you!